steph-koopmanschap/steph-koopmanschap/README.md

-# Hi, I am Steph Koopmanschap
+# Hi, I am Steph Koopmanschap aka the The Data Diva

 ## About me